wootfish/theseus.dht/doc/index.md

 Note that the `values` associated with keys within the `info` dictionary may be arbitrary bencoded data, even though the example below only shows strings.
 It is perfectly fine to include a set of flags as a binary string, to include nested lists or dictionaries, etc.

-For simplicity, there are no namespacing mechanisms here.
-Applications worried about avoiding naming conflicts should use a uniform and unusual prefix.
-Theseus-specific parameters like Bloom filters for search are prefixed `theseus_`.
+Applications using the Theseus DHT may feel free to add their own metadata keys, and are encouraged to use a uniform and unusual prefix for these keys to avoid naming conflicts.
+For instance, Theseus-specific parameters like Bloom filters for search are prefixed `theseus_`.

-A node may have as many info fields as it wants, but it should at the very minimum provide these: `{"id": ["<node's id>", "<id hash preimage>"], "max_version": "protocol version string"}`.
+A node may have as many info fields as it wants.
+It should at the very minimum provide these: `{"id": ["<node's id>", "<id hash preimage>"], "max_version": "protocol version string"}`.

 Arguments: `{"advertise": {"sender_key_one": "sender_value_one", ...}, "keys": ["key_one", "key_two", ..., "key_n"]}`

 Response: `{"info": {"key_one": "value_one", "key_two": "value_two", ... , "key_n": "value_n"}}`

-## Data Types

-Any application using the Theseus DHT may define and store its own data types.
-The general idea is to have one type per application or major application function.

-For instance, the full Theseus project will define and make use of a `theseus_sigs` data type, but that is outside the scope of this library.

-Nodes are gently encouraged not to play favorites when it comes to setting timeouts for stored data of different types.
-Shortening timeouts based on _amount_ of data stored would, however, be reasonable in extreme cases.
-Correspondingly, while applications are encouraged to use the DHT, they are also encouraged to do whatever they can to minimize the amount of data they store in it, so as to lighten the load on their peers.

-Only one data type is explicitly defined here: `peers`.
-It is included primarily to show by example how data types work and how to specify one.

-### `peers` Data Type
+### Errors

-This data type is for tracking torrent peers.
-Queries of `get_data` or `announce_data` with the argument `"data": "peers"` indicate that torrent peer data is being queried or stored, respectively.
-Query and response data formats are as follows.

-#### Query Data Format

-#### Response Data Format
+Errors at the KRPC level are prefixed 1xx.
+Errors at the Theseus DHT protocol level are prefixed 2xx.
+Errors at higher levels of abstraction are prefixed 3xx.

+These error codes are likely to be subject to considerable change in later drafts.

+The following error codes are defined:

+- `1xx` level:
+  - `100: KRPC protocol error`
+  - `101: Internal error`
+- `2xx` level:
+  - `200: DHT protocol error`
+  - `201: Internal error`
+  - `201: Method not recognized`
+  - `202: Tag not recognized`
+- `3xx` level:
+  - `300: Rate-limiting active`

 # Discussion

+## Design Decisions

+...

+## Extending the Protocol

 ...